Particle Tracking and Inspection in Semiconductor Equipments

 we converted the surface bodies into solid bodies by patching and closing the surfaces.
 Once the solid bodies

-- Once the solid bodies are created then comes the geometry simplification phase.
+were created, we proceeded with geometry simplifications. - Once the solid bodies are created then comes the geometry simplification phase.
 Not all the curves of the

 geometry is important.
 Lot of curved regions and small faces, results in Increased cell count and thus increases